cyverse-de/cyverse-de.github.io/design/search.md

 Metadata:

  - id uuid (used for DE metadata that has IDs)
+ - target_id uuid not null (referencing the data table, generally)
  - type text not null
  - attribute text not null
  - value text not null
  - unit text
  - datecreated timestamp with time zone not null
  - datemodified timestamp with time zone not null

+Permissions:

+ - target_id uuid not null
+ - username text not null
+ - permission text not null

+Tags

+#### Apps

+The main apps table:

+ - id uuid not null
+ - name text not null
+ - description text
+ - datecreated timestamp with time zone not null
+ - datemodified timestamp with time zone not null

+Integrators (needs to be separate, or no?)

+Permissions:

+ - target_id uuid not null
+ - username text not null
+ - permission text not null

+#### Analyses

+Main table:

+ - id uuid not null
+ - name text not null
+ - owner text not null
+ - type text not null

+app info
+paths?

+Permissions:
+ - target_id uuid not null
+ - username text not null
+ - permission text not null

 ## Estimates